-David Parsons envisions a world where Mexican gray wolves can return to their natural habitats and roam free without politically enforced barriers and persecution where they are forced to wear radio collars.
-In this way, wolf populations would form naturally further improving the health of their prey and thus cultivate the necessary biodiversity that keeps their ecosystem in balance.
-Most importantly though, is humans accepting wolves as essential members of the community and not as threats.
+David Parsons envisions a world where wolves can live in their natural habitats and roam free without politically enforced barriers and persecution where they are forced to wear radio collars.
+In this way, wolf populations would form naturally, further improving the health of their prey and thus cultivating the necessary biodiversity that keeps their ecosystem in balance.
+Most importantly, humans would accept wolves as essential community members and not as threats.

 Parsons’ efforts continue.
-As the primary author of the Nonessential Experimental Population of the Mexican Gray Wolf in Arizona and New Mexico, he wants to greatly improve protections for all wolves.
+As the primary author of the Nonessential Experimental Population of the Mexican Gray Wolf in Arizona and New Mexico, he wants to improve protections significantly for all wolves.
 As the Science Advisory Board member of Project Coyote, he continues to champion the progress of the gray wolf recovery program.

 Receiving many accolades for his work, Parsons was awarded the Outstanding Conservation Leadership Award from the Wilburforce Foundation in May 2008.
 He also received the Mike Seidman Memorial Award from the Sky Island Alliance for his conservation achievements.

 Today, Parsons still works to protect all wolf species.
 Currently, he is directing the FWS to develop a science-based national recovery plan for wolves required by the Endangered Species Act.

 His mission is to protect these marvelous species directly tied to the health and wellbeing of the ecosystems in which they live.Support Wolf Conservation